WilfredDr/WilfredDr/README.md

-- 👋 Hi, I’m Wilfred Droog
+- 👋 Hi, I’m Wilfred
-- 🌱 I’m currently learning python

 <!---
 WilfredDr/WilfredDr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.